rhyslwells/rhyslwells.github.io/.history/_posts/2024-12-02-Building_interpretable_decision_trees_20250504083148.md

 ## Simplifying a Decision Tree

 For Decision Trees the two most common methods to increase interpretability are to prune or do feature selection.
 [Feature selection](https://rhyslwells.github.io/Data-Archive/standardised/Feature-Selection) (FS) improves interpretability by reducing the number of variables in the model dataset.
 Whereas pruning trims unnecessary branches in the tree, simplifying its structure while maintaining performance.
-For Decision Trees is important to determine whether FS should be done before or after pruning a model, as each has pros and cons.
+For Decision Trees it is important to determine whether FS should be done before or after pruning a model, as each has pros and cons.

 FS before pruning:
    - Reduces the input space early.
-   - Leverages the full complexity of the model to determine feature importance.
+   - Uses the full complexity of the model to determine feature importance.
    - Helps mitigate overfitting.

 FS after pruning:
    - Aligns with a simplified model.
-   - Focuses on interpretability by prioritising simplicity over performance.
+   - Focuses on interpretability and prioritises simplicity over performance.

 Since the Titanic dataset is relatively small, and we aim to maintain predictive power, we perform FS before pruning.